GCP: Guarded Collaborative Perception with Spatial-Temporal Aware Malicious Agent Detection: Attack Methodology

 \textbf{Blind Region Segmentation.} The differential detection map is processed through an adaptive region growing algorithm to partition the BEV detection map into confident area (CA) and blind area (BA), as shown in Algorithm \ref{alg:seg}.
 The algorithm first uses $Cluster()$ to determine the victim grid $e$ by finding the grid point with the minimum total distance to all victim-detected objects, establishing a perception-centric coordinate system.
 It then initializes seed grids from $\mathbf{Y}_{vic}^{t_{k}}$ as CA seeds (value 1) and $\mathbf{Y}_{nvic}^{t_{k}}$ as BA seeds (value -1).
 When $\mathbf{Y}_{nvic}^{t_{k}}$ is empty, which occurs in limited perception range scenarios, the grid farthest from $e$ is selected as the BA seed to reflect natural perception degradation with distance.
 The region growing process utilizes two priority queues ($\mathbf{Q}_{ca}$, $\mathbf{Q}_{ba}$) to manage confident and blind area expansion.
 The $GetNeighbors()$ function implements an adaptive neighbor selection mechanism:

 where $Dist(s,e)$ computes the Euclidean distance between grid $s$ and victim grid $e$, $D_{norm}=\sqrt{H^2+W^2}$ is the normalization factor based on BEV detection map dimensions (height $H$ and width $W$), $K_{base}=6$ establishes a hexagonal-like growth pattern, and $\gamma_d=0.3$ controls the decay rate.
-This distance-adaptive design ensures denser expansion near the victim and sparser expansion in distant regions, naturally modeling spatial perception reliability \citep{9156791}.
-The algorithm expands both regions simultaneously through $Queue.Pop()$ (which removes and returns the next grid point from the front of the queue) and $Queue.Append()$ (which adds a new grid point to the end of the queue) operations.
-The initial queues $\mathbf{Q}_{ca}$ and $\mathbf{Q}_{ba}$ are created using $Queue\{m\}$, which constructs priority queues containing all grid points $m$ that are labeled as confident area (1) or blind area (-1) respectively.
-These queue operations enable systematic breadth-first expansion of regions.
-As grid points are popped from either queue for processing, their unassigned neighbors receive the corresponding label (1 for CA, -1 for BA).
-They are appended to the appropriate queue for future expansion.
-The final binary mask $\mathbf{M}_{c}^{t_{k}}$ is created by converting BA labels (-1) to 0, yielding a binary representation where 1 indicates confident areas and 0 represents blind areas.
-This region-growing process naturally forms boundaries between different perception zones, effectively capturing the spatial characteristics of the victim's perception capabilities.
+This distance-adaptive design ensures denser expansion near the victim and sparser expansion in distant regions, naturally modeling spatial perception reliability \citep{9156791}. \textcolor{blue}{The expansion proceeds simultaneously via queue operations.
+Initialized by $Queue\{m\}$, priority queues $\mathbf{Q}_{ca}$ and $\mathbf{Q}_{ba}$ drive breadth-first growth.
+Grids are iteratively processed using $Queue.Pop()$, where unassigned neighbors inherit the label (1 for CA, -1 for BA) and are added via $Queue.Append()$.
+Finally, converting BA labels to 0 generates the binary mask $\mathbf{M}_{c}^{t_{k}}$, which effectively delineates the victim's perception boundaries.}

 \textbf{Perturbation Optimization.} BAC perturbation optimization aims to make the perturbation mostly distributed in the victim-blind area of the BEV detection map while adaptively controlling the perturbation magnitude.
 This optimization problem can be formulated as: